 To safeguard yourself even further, you can opt to use Restricted Assets functionality.
 If you mark an asset as restricted, whenever someone without proper permissions tries to download it, they will receive an alert that they cannot do so:

 Remember those cool products like Slack that we’ve mentioned before?
 You can use Slack and upgrade it through integration with Pics.io.
-That way, you’ll get the best of both worlds - powerful conversational features of Slack and asset management of Pics.io.
+That way, you’ll get the best of both worlds - powerful conversational features of Slack and marketing digital asset management of Pics.io.

 For instance, when a teammate uploads a new asset or makes a comment in Pics.io, the team will receive a notification in Slack, and teammates that have been waiting for a revision can instantly get to work.